cisagov/ScubaGear/Testing/Readme.md

 ```

 AAD functional testing for specific test cases: when developing or if you are testing pull requests you may need to execute just a single baseline policy in the respective YAML test plan file.
 To do that you will add Pester filter tags to the PesterConfig parameter.
-See an example to execute the policy MS.AAD.2.1v1 test cases below
+See an example to execute the policy MS.AAD.2.1v1 test cases below - the example is to run the test using a service principal.
 ```
 $TestContainers = @()